tkhnnh/HoneyPy/README.md

 ## HTTP
 Using Python Flask as a basic template to provision a simple web service, HONEYPY impersonates a default WordPress `wp-admin` login page.
 Username / password pairs are collected.

-There are default credentials accepted, `admin` and `deeboodah`, which will proceed to a Rick Roll gif.
+There are default credentials accepted, `admin`.
 Username and password can be changed using the `-u / --username: Username.
 -w / --password: Password` arguments.

 The web-based honeypot runs on port 5000 by default.
 This can be changed using the `-p / --port` flag option.